quintbro/Climbing_and_Climate/docs/_build/html/_sources/README.rst.txt

     pc.clean(df = climbs, inplace = True)

-You can also get additional data by using the scrape_mp function from the pyclimb.scrape_mp module **NOTE:** the crawl delay required by mountain project is 60
+You can also get additional data by using the scrape_mp function from the scrape_climbing module **NOTE:** the crawl delay required by mountain project is 60

 .. code-block:: python